-SAGE Open Medical Case Reports is a peer reviewed Open Access publication.
-It publishes short case reports providing key insights into real medical cases essential for physicians, and that ultimately help to improve patient outcomes.
-Case reports may span the full spectrum of medicine across the health sciences in the broadest sense, including all clinical medical specialties, veterinary medicine, nursing, allied health and dentistry.
+SAGE Open Medical Case Reports (indexed in PubMed Central) is a peer-reviewed, open access publication that publishes case reports and case series.
+It provides key insights into real medical cases that are essential for physicians, and may ultimately help to improve patient outcomes.
+Case reports and case series may span the full spectrum of medicine across the health sciences in the broadest sense, including all clinical medical specialties, nursing, allied health and dentistry.

 Why publish in SAGE Open Medical Case Reports?